A HALF-DAY TUTORIAL OFFERED AT MICCAI 2023, VANCOUVER

 Photo © Bill & Melinda Gates Foundation/Frederic Courbet

 Some regulatory requirements need to be designed into the early stages of algorithm development, to prevent dead ends.
-For example, FDA requirements may limit the choice of ML algorithms.
+For example, FDA requirements may limit the choice of ML methods.

 Courosh Mehanian received a physics PhD from Cornell University.
 He has worked for three decades in artificial intelligence, having held positions at Boston University, MIT Lincoln Laboratory, the University of Oregon and now GH Labs, where his lab applies ML and computer vision to automated medical image understanding.